 Coach Bragg was a teacher at Balboa Junior High School (now Balboa Middle School), teaching PE and math there for many years.
 This gave Coach a great venue from which to recruit athletes for his club.
 Towing a 40-foot boat trailer (built as a welding project for a class at Ventura College), he’d drive his van and this trailer loaded with all kinds of canoes and kayaks to the Ventura Harbor each morning.
 There, dozens of kids ages 12 to 18 and a few adults would gather to paddle doing the workouts Coach prescribed.

 The club also had satellite groups in Westlake and Malibu Lake, both of which were closer to home for Bragg as he lived in Newbury Park.
 Morning workouts in Ventura, then Tuesday and Thursday workouts at Westlake became the VOCC schedule.
 Races would be held at Westlake, sometimes at the Ventura Marina, and in the winter, at any harbor up and down the coast of California.
 In time, the club would grow to over 50 members of all ages.

-The club has sponsored two national trophies as well — The Black Anvil Award for the club with the most Juvenile points in the National Championships, and the Coach Bill Bragg Award for the club with the most points in the C-4 events.
+The club has sponsored three national trophies as well — The Black Anvil Award for the club with the most Junior points, the Thomas Horton Award for the most Juvenile points, and the Coach Bill Bragg Award for the club with the most points in the C-4 events in the National Championships.